Synthetic Sirens

 What happens to us as humans — our shared humanity — living in algorithmic societies?

 Synthetic Sirens surrounds visitors with floor-to-ceiling projections that respond to the bodies moving through the space.
 At the centre stands a ring light: the tool of the influencer, the symbol of the creator economy.
 The system watches.
 The walls respond.
+The sirens sing.

 The visual output runs in Unreal Engine, which gave us the rendering quality a space this scale demanded.
 TouchDesigner acts as the connective tissue — routing sensing data into physics, physics into rendering, keeping everything synchronised and running unattended across a seven-month exhibition run.